From Stirring to Shift: My Story of Personal Transformation

 In 2019, I felt something I didn’t quite have words for yet—a stirring.
-A quiet whisper that there was more for me.
-Not necessarily more to do, but more to become.
-I was happy with the life I had built, but something inside was nudging me: you were designed for more.
+A quiet whisper deep inside.
+I was happy with the life I had built, but something inside was nudging me: you’ve outgrown this version of yourself.

-At first, I was kind of afraid of the feeling and wasn’t quite sure what it meant.
+At first, I was kind of afraid of the feeling.
 I resisted doing anything about it at first but eventually started to feel frustrated and “stuck.”
-I went through series of minor health issues, and I began to prioritize my self-care in a way I never had before and my vision began to clear a bit more, I was starting to see the path.
+I went through series of minor health issues (I’m sure this was not a coincidence), and I began to prioritize my self-care in a way I never had before and my vision began to clear a bit more, I was starting to see the beginnings of my next path.

-About six months later, I received an advancement opportunity—a project position, one completely outside of my current work lane, doing something entirely new in a different division.
-Suddenly—I felt scared—afraid I didn’t have the skills to meet the demands of the role, and I declined it.
+About six months after that initial stirring, I received an advancement opportunity—a project position, one completely outside of my current work lane, doing something entirely new in a different part of the organization.
+Suddenly—I felt scared—afraid I didn’t have the skills to meet the demands of the new role, and I declined it.
 Lucky for me, the manager called me back the next day to offer it again and the rest is . . . well, how I ended up here.

 After I started the new role, I decided to go “all in” for myself—I committed to more self-care—I scheduled monthly massages to manage my scoliosis.
 I found a good therapist to work through some of my fears and anxieties.
 I started a “real” skincare routine.
 I exercised more.
-I ate better.
+I learned to eat better.
 I tuned in instead of tuning out.
 I started surrounding myself with things that nourished my body, mind, and soul—mentorship, meaningful friendships, books, podcasts, and thought-provoking conversations.
-I dove into the inner work.
+I began doing my inner work.

-In the first five years after saying ‘yes’ to myself, I was promoted five times at work.
-I went back to school and completed my bachelor's degree.
+In the first five years after saying ‘yes’ to myself, I was promoted five times at work and doubled my salary.
+I went back to school and completed my bachelor's degree (after a 20-year hiatus).
 I earned five professional certificates and certifications.
 It was growth—but it wasn’t just about accomplishment.
 I wasn’t trying to prove something.
 I was trying to align with something: my truth.
 My purpose.

 That’s what led me here—year six and another new chapter.
-The scariest and most exhilarating one yet.
+The scariest and most transformational one yet.

 The Leap into Entrepreneurship

 I’ve felt unstoppable and small.
 Crystal clear and completely lost.
-I’ve been bursting with excitement one moment, and curled up on the couch with self-doubt the next.
+I’ve been bursting with excitement one moment and curled up in bed with self-doubt the next.

 Building a business from scratch has stretched me in ways I didn’t see coming.
-Learning legal requirements, building a website, writing my first email automations, researching and testing apps, creating content, designing my own branding… on a bootstrap budget and while still working a demanding full-time job.
-I’ve faced a constant stream of things I’ve never done before, and at times, it’s felt like trying to learn a new language while juggling ten balls in the air.
+Learning legal requirements, building a website, using my first email automations, researching and testing apps upon apps upon apps, creating content, designing my own branding . . . on a bootstrap budget and while still working a demanding full-time job and trying to maintain some semblance of a personal life.
+I’ve faced a constant stream of things I’ve never done before, and at times, it’s felt like I’m learning a new language while trying to figure out calculus from a textbook (and I’m not even good at reading Ikea directions).

 The Real Challenges Are Inside